Custom Motor Solution CAse Study

 Development

 Hankscraft developed a motor with a unique mechanical shape that utilized all the volume within the assembly to produce the necessary torque.
 This eliminated the requirement for any gears in the assembly.
 In theory, this would make a practically silent motor.
-The following were identified as points of interest in the research and development stage:

 • Motor Type